JujuAdams/ScribbleJunior/2.0/Preprocessor.md

 |--------|--------|---------------------------------|
 |`method`|method  |Method to set as the preprocessor|

 Sets the current preprocessor but only temporarily.
-The preprocessor set by this function will affect the next calls to an extended Scribble Jr. function (e.g. `ScribblejrExt()`).
+The preprocessor set by this function will affect the next calls to an extended Scribble Jr. function (e.g. `ScribbleJrExt()`).
 After that function has been called, the preprocessor will be set to the default preprocessor.

 &nbsp;

 ## …SetPreprocesor

-**Usage:** `ScribblejrSetPreprocesor()`
+**Usage:** `ScribbleJrSetPreprocesor()`

 **Returns:** N/A (`undefined`)